ReshmaGhosh/Express-Routes/README.md

-In this assignment, you will create a server using Express
+# In this assignment, you will create a server using Express

-How to run project
+### How to run project

-Step 1: yarn
+1. Step 1: yarn
-Step 2: yarn start
+2. Step 2: yarn start

-Requirements
+### Requirements

-Create a serve in index.ts file
+1. Create a serve in app.ts file
-Create a product route in product.ts file
+2. Create a product route in product.ts file
-Create a user route in user.ts file
+3. Create a user route in user.ts file